 - Abstraction: It creates an abstraction layer that hides away the technical aspects, such as storage technology, system language, APIs, storage structure, and location, of the data.

-Benefits of Data Virtualization
+Data Virtualization Benefits

 - Multi-mode and multi-source data access, making it easy for users at different levels to use data as per their requirements